alessandroferrari/StockCrawler/README.md

 Estimates value based on 5 years DCF using as a discount value of 1.5%, using as final capital value estimated PE with margin of safety and as a growth rate, the historic growth rate, with margin of safety.

 ### Price estimation based on analysts previsions
-Future is indeed uncertain, though Wall Street analysts get paid a substantial amount of bucks for attempting so.
+Future is indeed uncertain, though Wall Street analysts get paid a substantial amount of bucks for attempting to predict it.
 StockCrawler provides price estimates of the stocks, based on EPS projections of the analysts, including:
 * average of analysts consensus
 * lowest analyst projection